tiyn/yeschess/README.md

 For this reason it is not saved in this repository.
 To extract it into html run `nim doc --project --index:on --outdir:htmldocs game.nim`

+### Moves

+Moves are read from the commandline as [pure coordinate notation](https://www.chessprogramming.org/Algebraic_Chess_Notation#Pure_coordinate_notation).
+The inner program will convert this notation to a move-tuple.

 ### Board Representation

 Due to easier off the board checking a